rmsreis/tweet-classifier/README.md

 - Data and model were transported using Flask to a font end prepared with html, bootstrap and js

 ## Tools/Packages Used
-- Python 3.5.1
-- Scikit Learn
+- Scikit Learn (for models LinearSVC, Random Forest, etc..)
-- Keras
+- Keras (for Deep Learning/LSMT)
+- Pandas
-- Pandas, Numpy
+- Numpy
+- Matplotlib
+-

 ## How to use: